 Hiking in Nashville has it all.

-Nashville might not be best known for its hiking trails, which is a bit of a shame.
-Nature lovers coming to Nashville for the first time will fall in love with hiking options available in and around the city.
+Nashville is known for a lot of things.
+Music, food, and Nashville’s rocking social scene are this city’s primary calling cards.
+It’s not best known for its hiking trails, and its epic hikes, which is a bit of a shame.
+Nature lovers coming to Nashville for the first time might be surprised at the plethora of hiking options available in and around the city.

 Get your hiking shoes on and let’s explore!